 - February 2026: A Pennsylvania jury awarded $250,000 in an ovarian cancer case where the plaintiff died in 2019 and her children continued the lawsuit.

 The pattern spans multiple jurisdictions, cancer types, and jury compositions.
-In January 2026, a federal judge ruled that plaintiffs’ scientific experts could testify about the link between talc and cancer, clearing a Daubert challenge that could have limited testimony in the more than 67,000 pending federal cases.
+In January 2026, retired U.S. District Judge Freda Wolfson, serving as a court-appointed special master, issued a report and recommendation that plaintiffs’ scientific experts should be allowed to testify about the link between talc and cancer.
+The recommendation, which U.S. District Judge Michael Shipp has yet to adopt in full, could shape Daubert rulings across the more than 67,000 cases pending in the federal MDL.

 J&J’s Response